 Lots of shoppers will seek you out for those exact products.
 If you don’t have them, it leaves a bad impression.

 This is where safety stock comes into play—a small surplus of inventory you keep on hand in case of a change in market demands or lead times.
 You can calculate safety stock in a number of ways.
 Market variability, supply chain reliability, and the inventory carrying cost you’re willing to hold all impact the amount of safety stock required.

 Here’s the basic formula for calculating safety stock for your A grade inventory:

 Safety stock = (max daily sales x max lead time in days) - (average daily sales x average lead time in days)

 You can pull all these metrics directly from Shopify.
 To determine the max daily sales volume, use the Sales over time report and the “variant” filter to determine daily sales of the unit for which you want to calculate the reorder point.
 From this view, you’ll be able to determine the maximum daily sales over a specific time period.

 The average daily unit sales refers to the number of units you sell of a particular product over a specified period of time.
 To determine this, refer to the Average inventory sold per day report in Shopify.

 Say you sell 1.5 units of serving bowls per day.

 The average delivery lead time is the amount of time it takes to receive a shipment of stock.
 To get this, divide your total number of lead times by a set period of time.

-This merchant knows that the longest they’ve had to wait for a purchase order was 15 days, but on average, it takes 10 days to receive “serving bowls” from their supplier.
-Therefore, the safety stock for this merchant is: (5 x 15) - (10 x 1.5) = 60 units.
+You know that the longest they’ve had to wait for a purchase order was 15 days, but on average, it takes 10 days to receive serving bowls from their supplier.
+Therefore, the safety stock is: (5 x 15) - (10 x 1.5) = 60 units.